lovindata/easyeda/README.md

 # Logbook

-- Implement authentication
+- Implement authorization
+  - When issue of not found session => The error 500 is not clear
-- Continue on DEV with counts & status
+- Continue on DEV with status & counts